-IDENTIFYIN G DATA

-Mathematic s: algebra and statistics
+Mathematic s: Algebra and statistics

 Subject Mathematics:

-algebra and
+Judjece Algebra and

 statistics

-Code V12G420V01103
+Code V12G340V01103

-Study ()Grao en
+Study Degree in

-programme Enxeñaría
+programme Industrial

-Biomédica
+.
+3 Organisation

+Engineering

-Descriptors Choose Year Quadmester
+Descriptors ECTS Credits Choose Year Quadmester

-9 Basic education 1st 1st
+• 9 Basic education 1st 1st

 Teaching Spanish

 language Galician

 English

 Department

-Coordinator Pardo Fernández, Juan Carlos
+Coordinator Luaces Pazos, Ricardo

+Lecturers Bazarra García, Noelia

-Lecturers Castejón Lafuente, Alberto Elias
+Castejón Lafuente, Alberto Elias

-Díaz de Bustamante, Jaime

-Fernández García, José Ramón
+Estévez Martínez, Emilio

 Fiestras Janeiro, Gloria

 Godoy Malvar, Eduardo

 Gómez Rúa, María

 Lorenzo Picado, Leticia

 Luaces Pazos, Ricardo

 Martín Méndez, Alberto Lucio

-Martínez Brey, Eduardo

 Matías Fernández, José María

-Pardo Fernández, Juan Carlos Rodríguez Campos, María Celia
+Rodríguez Campos, María Celia

-E-mail
+E-mail rluaces@uvigo.es

-Web juancp@uvigo.es http://faitic.uvigo.es
+Web http://faitic.uvigo.es

-General hasis tashniswas in Alaches and C atiatica that will be

-The aim of this course is to provide the student with the basic techniques in Algebra and Si atistics that will be
+General The aim of this course is to provide the student with the basic techniques in Algebra and Statistics that will be

 description necessary in other courses of the degree.

 English Friendly subject: International students may requ

-references in English, b) tutoring sessions in English, c) e exams and asses sments in English
+references in English, b) tutoring sessions in English, c) of exams and assess sments in Englisł ٦.

-- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations. - C1 CE1 Ability to solve mathematical problems that may arise in engineering.
+- B3 CG 3.
+Knowledge in basic and technological subjects that will enable them to learn new methods and theories, and equip them with versatility to adapt to new situations. - C1 CE1 Ability to solve mathematical problems that may arise in engineering.
 Ability to apply knowledge about: linear algebra, geometry, differential geometry, differential and integral calculus, differential equations and partial differential equations, numerical methods, numerical algorithms, statistics and optimization. - D2 CT2 Problems resolution. - D5 CT5 Information Management. - D6 CT6 Application of computer science in the field of study. - D9 CT9 Apply knowledge.

-Learning outcomes Expected results from this subject Training and Learning Resu ılts Acquire the basic knowledge on matrices, vector spaces and linear maps. В3 C1 Handle the operations of the matrix calculation and use it to solve problems to systems of linear В3 C1 D2 equations.
-Understand the basic concepts on eigenvalues and eigenvectors, vector spaces with scalar produc D2 and quadratic forms used in other courses and sove basic problems related to these subjects.
-D9 Perform basic exploratory analysis of databases. В3 C1 D5 Model situations under uncertainty by means of probability.
-C1 D2 Know basic statistical models and their application to industry and perform inferences from data В3 C1 D2 samples.
-D9 Use computer tools to solve problems of the contents of the course.
-D2 D6
+Learning outcomes Expected results from this subject Tra ining and d Learning Resu ılts Acquire the basic knowledge on matrices, vector spaces and linear maps. В3 C1 Handle the operations of the matrix calculation and use it to solve problems to systems of linear В3 C1 D2 equations.
+Understand the basic concepts on eigenvalues and eigenvectors, vector spaces with scalar produc ctB3 C1 D2 and quadratic forms used in other courses and sove basic problems related to these subjects.
+D9 Perform basic exploratory analysis of databases. В3 C1 D5 Model situations under uncertainty by means of probability. В3 C1 D2 Know basic statistical models and their application to industry and perform inferences from data В3 C1 D2 samples.
+D9 Use computer tools to solve problems of the contents of the course. В3 D2 D6